|

 developing planar multiple electrode arrays for electrophysiology

-overarching objective of our group is to utilize our expertise at the
+applications [9].
+The overarching objective of our group is to utilize our

-intersection of nanoporous metal synthesis, microfluidics, and device
+expertise at the intersection of nanoporous metal synthesis, microfluidics,

-engineering to overcome challenges in the evolution of miniaturized devices
+and device engineering to overcome challenges in the evolution of

-relevant to microelectronics and life sciences.
-We gratefully acknowledge
+miniaturized devices relevant to microelectronics and life sciences.
+We

 UC Lab Fees Research Program (12-LR-237197),

-and UC Davis Research Investments in the Sciences and Engineering (RISE).
-The
+Research Funds, UC Davis Research Investments in the Sciences and Engineering

 Please contact Prof. Erkin Şeker for